Grant-Steinfeld/HyperLedger-Fabric-Hands-On-Workshop/README.md

 1. How to create and setup a smart contract example blockchain application using the IBM Cloud.

 ## Prerequisites
-You will need to follow the requirements for the [IBM Blockchain Platform Extension for VS Code](https://github.com/IBM-Blockchain/blockchain-vscode-extension/blob/master/README.md#requirements):

 - [Node v8.x or greater and npm v5.x or greater](https://nodejs.org/en/download/)
 - [Yeoman (yo) v2.x](http://yeoman.io/)
 - [Docker version v17.06.2-ce or greater](https://www.docker.com/get-docker)